How to Become a Diesel Technician

 Training Options

-• Trade Schools: Focused 6-18 month programs with job placement support
+• Trade Schools: Focused 6-18 month programs with career support

 • Community Colleges: Combine diesel with general education